qlik-oss/core-website/docs/documentation/apis/qix-engine-genericobject.md

 ## `BeginSelections`

 Begins the selection mode.
 The app enters the modal state.
 The specified object enters the selection mode and a modal window is opened.
 The selection mode can apply to only one object in an app at a time.<br>When a visualization is in selection mode, selections can be made in this visualization.
 The visualization is not sorted until the selection mode is ended.
 Once the selection mode is ended and if the selections are accepted, the visualization is sorted according to the sort criteria.
-For more information about:<br>* Ending the selection mode, see _EndSelections Method_.<br>* The sort criteria, see _ListObjectDef_ or _HyperCubeDef_.<br><br>
+For more information about:<br>* Ending the selection mode, see [`EndSelections`](#endselections) Method.<br>* The sort criteria, see [`ListObjectDef`](./docs/qix-engine-definitions.md#listobjectdef) or [`HyperCubeDef`](./docs/qix-engine-definitions.md#hypercubedef).<br><br>

 **Parameters:**